Design competition “Ready To paint”

 - Degree to which the answers provided ( the description of the motive, other questions posed as an integral part of the design competition) have been consistently and successfully transferred into a visual draft (the basic motif) / Degree to which the basic motive handed in had been related to the topic of cycling and the bicycle in the broadest sense

-- Originality of the basic motif handed in
+- Originality of the basic motif

 - Degree to which the basic motif has been successfully transferred and adapted to the different objects, considering basic design principles Degree to which the design and visual interaction of the different objects frame-jersey-wheel had been considered and the design applied accordingly